tapnpray/tapnpray.github.io/README.md

 ---

-## 🚀 Getting Started (Local Development)
+## 🚀 Getting Started

-1. Clone the repo:
+Clone and open locally:

 ```
 git clone https://github.com/tapnpray/tapnpray.github.io.git
 ```

-2. Open `index.html` in your browser
+Open `index.html` in your browser.

-No build step required.

 ---

 ## 🔮 Roadmap

-* 🌅 Time-of-day background system
+* 🌅 Time-of-day backgrounds
-* 📲 Progressive Web App (installable)
+* 📲 Installable PWA
-* 🔔 Daily verse notifications
+* 🔔 Notifications
+* ☁️ Cloud sync for favorites
 * 🎧 Improved voice selection
-* ☁️ Cloud sync for favorites

 ---

-## 🤝 Contributing

-This project is open to improvements and ideas.

-If you’d like to contribute:

-* Submit a pull request
-* Suggest features
-* Report issues

----

-## 📜 License

-This project is open source and available under the MIT License.

----

 ## 🙏 Mission

-To create a simple digital space where anyone can **pause, reflect, and reconnect with God—one tap at a time.**
+To create a simple space where anyone can
+**pause, reflect, and grow closer to Christ—one tap at a time.**